mduckdev/cowrie-logs/README.md

 # How to analyse your cowrie logs:

-Copy cowrie_parser.js and passwords.js to directory where your logs are located, then in terminal:
+Copy cowrie_parser.js and passwords.js to directory where your logs in JSON format are located, then in terminal:
 ```sh
 node cowrie_parser.js
 node passwords.js